 Hector Rivera developed the Team class for the uprm-inso4101-2025-2026-s1/semester-project-esports_organizer repository, establishing a foundation for managing esports teams within the application.
-He applied object-oriented programming and JavaScript to define a class structure that models teams with properties for name, score, confirmation status, members, and captain.
+Using JavaScript and object-oriented programming principles, he designed the class to encapsulate team attributes such as name, score, confirmation status, members, and captain.
 The implementation included methods for adjusting team scores and serializing team data into plain objects, supporting both persistence and reporting needs.
-By focusing on class definition and data management, Hector’s work enabled future development of team scoring workflows and roster validation, addressing core requirements for upcoming tournament features.
-No bugs were reported.
+Hector focused on class definition and data management, delivering a robust feature without reported bugs.
+This work laid the groundwork for future team scoring workflows and roster validation in tournament modules.

 Month 2025-10 — Delivered Esports Team Management: Team Class in uprm-inso4101-2025-2026-s1/semester-project-esports_organizer.
 The Team class models esports teams with fields for name, score, confirmationStatus, members, and captain, and includes methods to adjust scores and serialize the team to a plain object for persistence and reporting.
 Commit 41bc0d3e295889fcb436ea92c887278dcd96d9b4 documents this addition.
 No major bugs were reported in this module this month; focus was on feature delivery and code quality improvements.